dxl495/431-2020/projects/projectB/study2-dataplan-status.md

 ## People Without an Approved Plan

-### Dr. Love has received your revision, and is reviewing it now.

-- Arshiya Mariam
-- Aman Pande
+### Dr. Love is waiting for your next version.
+He wants to review that at 9 AM Friday.

 - Joe Powell
-- Zoe Sekyonda
+- Monika Strah
 - Dipak Upadhyaya
+- T'yasah Walser & Nysia Wise
 - Wail Yar
-- Emily Zetzer

-### Dr. Love is awaiting your revision which he very much hopes will be in by 9 PM tonight.

-- T'yasah Walser & Nysia Wise

-### Dr. Love is awaiting your initial submission which he very much hopes will be in as soon as possible.

-- Monika Strah

-## Approved Study 2 Data Plans
+## Approved Study 2 Data Plans (64 of 70 as of 10 PM 2020-11-19)

 ### Teams/Individuals Using Something Other Than NHANES 2017-18 Data